-The purpose of the Policy is to describe the TJPA's planned procedures for receiving and reviewing unsolicited proposals.
+The purpose of this Unsolicited Proposals Policy ("Policy") is to describe the TJPA's planned procedures for receiving and reviewing unsolicited proposals related to the DTX.
 The Policy is expected to ensure that the TJPA maintains open competition, rationale decision making, and adherence to federal requirements, while potentially adding value for the public.